YassineChayrrou/RLink/README.md

     - Please follow the entirety of the guideline on setting up your environment more details are [there](https://github.com/YassineChayrrou/RLink/tree/main/ROS_setup)

 **II. client folder:**

 1. setting up client server:

-    > This folder contains all the frontend code using reactjs to be able to run client server follow steps bleow:
+    > This folder contains all the frontend code using reactjs to be able to run client server follow steps below:

     - go to the [client](https://github.com/YassineChayrrou/RLink/tree/main/client) folder full instructions are there.